Psicoterapia e Scienze Umane

 Il project of the journal, which remains the same today, was presented in the following editorial of issue no. 1/1967:

-«The interdisciplinary approach, in the recent history of social sciences or of the humanities, is a moment of reflection beyond immediate functional schemas.
+«The interdisciplinary approach, in the recent history of the human sciences, is a moment of reflection beyond immediate functional schemas.
 The present historical period follows a phase of technicality in which empirical research and methodological sophistication offered an alibis to escape fundamental problems.
 The credo in objectivity, residue of the positive world, is represented by technicians to whom interdisciplinary approach, far from being an anthropological convergence, is a sterile confrontation among methods.
 The search for a common language becomes a futile exercise in which semantic barriers mark the limits of false epistemological conscience.
 The ideology of the method grants a sort of pseudo-knowledge, while gradually abandoning the premises of an anthropology.
 Technicians of psychological cure, arithmeticians of social knowledge, synthesis of operational outcomes whose price is the reduction to an heuristic dimension of thought.
 Collectors of data gather in the research movement, and at times technique, accused of being responsible of splitting the human being, leaves room to an undifferentiated need of synthesis where irrationality emerges as ideology of a praxis in which experience is merely stereotyped repetition.
 We see a rejection to draw consequences out of knowledge data, a world of technicians of the interdisciplinary approach as an institutional meeting place, a refusal to think publicly, the private thought deadened in the data and in objectivity as mythical criteria of scientific citizenship.
 We see an official, bureaucratic interdisciplinary approach, characterized by perfect scientific careers at the service of conservationism.
 The technicians unfortunately have too often given up their social presence.

-The psychotherapist, as a technician of social sciences, faces the alternatives of being the instrument of society in order to treat deviant behavior, or of using the consequences of the knowledge of his or her own research method in order to provoke social change.
+The psychotherapist, as a technician of the human sciences, faces the alternatives of being the instrument of society in order to treat deviant behavior, or of using the consequences of the knowledge of his or her own research method in order to provoke social change.
 A newly acquired awareness of the psychotherapists as a professional group goes beyond the individual or private experience as social or political figures.
 Psychotherapeutic knowledge requires active participation to the reality that has to be built, and does not leave room to "technicisms".

 The attempt to know each other and, at one hand, to bring within our profession, presented with its concrete and characterizing aspects, themes and problems of neighboring disciplines, and, to the other, to offer to the latter the contributions of psychotherapeutic research, represent the aim of this journal.
 The premises of an anthropological discourse, within the limits of our history and of our culture, is first of all, in this phase, a problem of reciprocal knowledge.
 It is a commitment to a research in which our technical loneliness can find an answer in the technical loneliness of others.
-Insecurity, daily feeling of the psychotherapist at work, is taken responsibly as an interplay between conflicting poles within the social sciences, toward a clarity beyond the false empirical knowledge» (p.
+Insecurity, daily feeling of the psychotherapist at work, is taken responsibly as an interplay between conflicting poles within the human sciences, toward a clarity beyond the false empirical knowledge» (p.
 1 of issue no. 1/1967 of Psicoterapia e Scienze Umane; reprinted on p.
 298 of issue no. 3/2006).

 In this key, the concrete interdisciplinary approach is the goal of a professional commitment with high social impact, in opposition with the culture of "parallel tolerances" and of "ecumenical opportunisms" (see, to this regards, P.F.
 Galli's paper presented at the 1990 annual meeting of the Rapaport-Klein Study Group).